jundalisay/superb/content/en/research/einstein/relativity/section-07.md

-+++
+---
+title: "The Apparent Incompatibility Of The Law Of Propagation Of Light with Relativity"
+heading: "Section 7"
+date: 2022-04-18
-title=  "The Apparent Incompatibility Of The Law Of Propagation Of Light with Relativity" heading=  "Section 7" description=  "The constancy of the speed of light makes classical mechanics not universal" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-05" linkbtext=  "section-05" linkf=  "/research/einstein/relativity/section-08" linkftext=  "section-08"
+description: "The constancy of the speed of light makes classical mechanics not universal"
-+++
+image: "/covers/rel.jpg"
+---

 The simplest law in physics is the one that says how light travels in empty space in straight lines with a velocity of 300,000 km/sec.